-Skills coaching guru Alf Galustian is adamant that there is no reason we cannot train our own version of the little genius
+England wants their own Messi.
+England wants to create their own Messi.
+Soccer skills coaching guru Alf Galustian is adamant that there is no reason we cannot train our own version of the little genius.

 by Jonathan Northcroft,